Proposed no-fly zone in the Russian invasion of Ukraine

-During the 2022 Russian invasion of Ukraine, NATO rejected Ukrainian requests for it to institute a no-fly zone over Ukraine.
+During the Russian invasion of Ukraine, NATO rejected Ukrainian requests for it to institute a no-fly zone over Ukraine.
 Of the thirty NATO members just three, the Baltic states, have voiced support for it.

 A no-fly zone is a form of demilitarized zone in which a military power establishes an area over which certain aircraft are not permitted to fly.
 No-fly zones can include preemptive attacks to prevent potential violations, reactive force targeted at violating aircraft, or surveillance with no use of force.

 History

-On 28 February, Ukrainian President Volodymyr Zelenskyy called for NATO to establish a no-fly zone over Ukraine, saying that "if the West does this, Ukraine will defeat the aggressor with much less blood."
+On 28 February 2022, Ukrainian President Volodymyr Zelenskyy called on NATO to establish a no-fly zone over Ukraine, saying that "if the West does this, Ukraine will defeat the aggressor with much less blood."
 Later that day, American White House Press Secretary Jen Psaki stated that American troops would not establish a no-fly zone over Ukraine, stating that "it would essentially mean the US military would be shooting down planes, Russian planes," which she described as "definitely escalatory, that would potentially put us in a place where we are in a military conflict with Russia."

 On 3 March, Zelenskyy renewed his calls for a no-fly zone, stating that "if you cannot shut the sky now, then give us the timeline when you will do it?
 If you now cannot provide the timeline, tell us how many people have to die?
 Tell me how many.
 I'll go to count and wait for this moment.
 I hope the sky will be shut down.
 If you don't have strength and courage to do that, then give me the planes.
 Wouldn't that be fair?"

 On 4 March, NATO announced that it would not be instituting a no-fly zone, with Secretary General Jens Stoltenberg stating that NATO had a responsibility "to prevent this war from escalating beyond Ukraine."
 In response, Zelenskyy stated that values of "security guarantees and promises, determination of alliances" seemed dead to NATO.

 On 5 March, Russian President Vladimir Putin stated that any movement towards a no-fly zone "will be considered by us as participation of the respective country in an armed conflict."

 On 14 March, the Estonian Parliament voted in favour of a resolution for NATO and UN to take immediate steps to establish a no-fly zone in Ukraine, the first parliament of a NATO member to do so.
 Three days later, the Latvian Parliament and the Lithuanian Parliament followed suit.

 On 18 March, the Russian-backed separatist government of the Donetsk People's Republic claimed that Russia would establish a no-fly zone over the Donbas region of Ukraine.